tuvus/iowa-systems/README.md

 The size of the Earth does not greatly affect the performance of the simulation.

-The recommended earth size is 2000.
+The recommended earth size is 2000 or greater.
+A bigger earth size requires higher food populations for animals because they encounter food less often.

 ---